 Price: $49 per month for the Plus Plan with up to 100 attendees and core features.
 The Pro Plan costs $99 per month and allows up to 300 participants and the ability to conduct on-demand webinars.
-You can save 18% by paying annually and 30% by paying for two years.
+Save 18% by paying annually and 30% by paying for two years.

 While it’s usually touted as an email marketing software, GetResponse also lets you conduct webinars.
 So you get a power-packed toolset with marketing automation which makes it easy to promote your webinars.

 Where the tool excels is its email marketing tools.
-For creating a webinar, you’ll go through a setup wizard for sending emails to your subscribers.
-You can leverage autoresponders, landing pages, segmentation, and integrate Facebook Pixel to retarget visitors with relevant offers later.
+For creating a webinar as well, you’ll have to go through a setup wizard for sending emails to your subscribers.
+You can leverage autoresponders, landing pages, segmentation, and integrate Facebook Pixel to retarget the visitors with relevant offers later.

-You can not only filter and control who gets your webinar invitations, but also send them the message at the ‘optimal time of the day’ – when your subscriber is most likely to open and click on your emails.
+Not only can you filter and control who gets your webinar invitations, but send the message at the ‘optimal time of the day’ (when your subscriber is most likely to open and click on your emails).
 At the end of the webinar, you can access reports to analyze your performance, and access webinar recordings to set up on-demand webinars and generate leads on autopilot.

 While it’s a full-fledged email marketing suite, GetResponse has decent webinar marketing capabilities.
 It’s convenient because you don’t need to integrate multiple tools for carrying out webinar marketing activities and it offers great value for its price.